Ryan R. Hansen | Associate Professor

 Academic highlights

-Hansen has authored or co-authored over 25 journal articles and holds five international or U.S. patents.
-His research has been funded by the National Science Foundation and the Department of Energy, and he is the recipient of an NSF CAREER Award.
-His research and teaching have recently been recognized through the K-State Alumni Award for Faculty Excellence in Chemical Engineering and the Carl R. Ice College of Engineering Outstanding Assistant Professor Award.
+Hansen has authored or co-authored more than 30 journal articles and holds five international or U.S. patents.
+His research has been funded by the National Science Foundation and the Department of Energy, and he is the current recipient of an NSF CAREER Award.
+His research and teaching have been recognized through the K-State Alumni Award for Faculty Excellence in Chemical Engineering, the Carl R. Ice College of Engineering’s Outstanding Assistant Professor Award and Engineering Award for Excellence in Undergraduate Teaching.